 - Wash your hands often and especially after a visit to the washroom.

-- Increase usage of hand sanitizer if you are traveling, the sanitizer should contain at least 60% alcohol.
+- Increase usage of hand sanitizer if you are travelling, the sanitizer should contain at least 60% alcohol.

 - If you are sick, do not prepare or serve food.